 The front camera is a 24 MP sensor with f/2.2 aperture.
 It has a 77.9° field of view and supports portrait mode.

 - Aperture: ƒ/2.0

 - Formats: JPEG

 As for the rear cameras, ASUS did make some improvements.
-It uses the same cameras as the ZenFone 6 (the 48 MP Sony IMX586) as its primary shooter and a 13 MP wide-angle lens (125°).
+It uses the same cameras as the ZenFone 6 (the 48 MP Sony IMX586) as its primary shooter and a 13 MP ultra-wide angle lens (125°).
+The primary lens uses Quad Beyer technology to combine four adjacent pixels for improved imaging in low light situations.
+While this does reduce the resolution by 75%, it double the effective pixel size to 1.6 µm.
+The secondary lens has real-time distortion correction which can be a problem with ultra-wide cameras.
 These specs will make more than capable shooter for gamers who want to take some photos, but photography isn't their primary usage of their phone.

 - Resolution: 48 MP (standard), 13 MP (wide-angle)

 - Sensor size: 1/2.0" (standard)